Fausto B. Pichardo

 Fausto B. Pichardo is a Dominican American police officer and administrator, and is the former Chief of Patrol Bureau in the NYPD.
 In this capacity he oversees some 22,000 uniformed police officers in New York City and is the first Dominican American to reach his position.

 The Patrol Services Bureau is the largest and most visible bureau in the NYPD, overseeing a majority of the department's uniformed officers on patrol.

 Early life

 Pichardo was born in the Dominican Republic, in a village called Dicayagua de Arriba.
 He immigrated to the United States when he was nine, and grew up on the Lower East Side and attended public schools.

 Career

-Pichardo started his career in law enforcement as a patrolman in 1999 after graduating from the New York City Police Academy. as the Executive Officer of the Patrol Services Bureau where he oversaw the department's 77 Precincts throughout the city.
-On October 13, 2020, Chief Pichardo announced and filed for retirement.
-Retirement to take effect November, 2020.
+Pichardo started his career in law enforcement as a patrolman in 1999 after graduating from the New York City Police Academy.
+He was the Executive Officer of the Patrol Services Bureau where he oversaw the department's 77 Precincts throughout the city.
+On October 13, 2020, Chief Pichardo announced and filed for retirement to take effect November, 2020.